 The Vortex Race 3 is a solid overall mechanical keyboard.
-It's one of the better-built keyboards we've reviewed so far and it's offered in a wide variety of Cherry MX switches, so you'll be sure to find one that suits your needs.
+It's one of the better-built keyboards we've reviewed so far, and it's offered in a wide variety of Cherry MX switches, so you'll be sure to find one that suits your needs.
 The keys have a linear level design and feel very nice to type on.
 The typing experience is light with the Brown switches, but the ergonomics of the board aren't the best.
 It only features one incline setting that can be set by screwing in additional feet.
-The Race 3 also has a non-typical layout with a TKL 75% design.
+It also has a non-typical layout with a TKL 75% design.
 It's about the size of most 60% or 65% keyboard but features a few more keys like a TKL keyboard.
 This enthusiast keyboard also comes with colored keycaps for a more unique style.

-The Vortex Race 3 is a decent gaming keyboard.
-Its keys are quick to actuate and it feels very responsive.
+The Vortex Race 3 is good for gaming.
+Its keys are quick to actuate, and it feels very responsive.
 It's also one of the better-built keyboards we've seen so far, so it should last you a while.
-However, this version lacks backlighting, although there's one with RGB lighting.See our Gaming recommendations
+However, this version lacks backlighting, although there's one with RGB lighting.

 The Vortex Race 3 is a wired-only keyboard that isn't designed to work with mobile smart devices.

 The Vortex Race 3 is a good keyboard for the office.
 The model we tested has Cherry MX Brown switches, which offer an excellent typing quality with great tactile feedback.
 It's also quiet enough to use in an open-office environment, but going with clicky switches might not be.
-On the upside, it's a very well-built keyboard that should last you for years, and it's also fully compatible with Windows, macOS, and Linux, which makes it very versatile.See our Office recommendations
+On the upside, it's a very well-built keyboard that should last you for years, and it's also fully compatible with Windows, macOS, and Linux, which makes it very versatile.

 The Vortex Race 3 is a decent keyboard for programmers.
 It has an excellent typing quality and is available with many different Cherry MX switches, so you should find one that suits your needs.
 However, it doesn't have the best ergonomics, although the keycaps have a linear level design which is quite comfortable to type on.
-Programmers should also appreciate the ability to program every key and to create three additional layers.See our Programming recommendations
+Programmers should also appreciate the ability to program every key and to create three additional layers.

 The Vortex Race 3 doesn't have backlighting, although there's a variant that supports full RGB lighting.

-The micro-USB cable of the Vortex Race 3 is detachable, which is nice.
+The included micro-USB cable is detachable, which is nice.
 The cable has white markings and gives off cheap overall vibes, but on the upside, it's very easy to replace if you want to modify the style of your keyboard.

-Every feature available on this keyboard is done through the board itself.
+Every feature available on this keyboard is accessible through the board itself.
 All media keys are hotkeys on the F keys, and you can program macros on all keys as well.
 The macro recording sequence might be a bit tricky at first, but it works well.
 You can create three additional layers, and each has a different LED light color, which is situated under the spacebar.
 You can also activate Game Mode to prevent your Windows key from minimizing your game by pressing Fn+End.

 The typing quality provided by the Vortex Race 3 is excellent.
 It's very natural to type on once you get used to the linear profile of the keycaps.
-They also feel very nice and the tactile feedback is good.
+They also feel very nice, and the tactile feedback is good.
 All keys are stable, including the spacebar.
 Overall, typing on this keyboard feels great, and you shouldn't feel fatigue after a while.

 Although this keyboard doesn't have downloadable software with an interface, you can still customize some things directly on the board itself.
 All four layers can be saved directly on the board, so your macros will stay if you use the keyboard with another computer.